Qu'Appelle River: Soil and terrain

 The soil surface texture varies from loamy sand to loam and is low to moderately sensitive to compaction.
 The more compaction, the less the soil is capable of supporting plant growth.
 Because of the short warm season and long, cold winters, vegetation routinely dies and decomposers do not have adequate time to breakdown all the material.
 As a result, the groundcover of litter is built up.
 A large quantity of nutrients is stored in this litter as opposed to in the soil as it takes three to four years to be broken down in the grasslands.
 Because of the accumulation of plant litter on the top soil horizon, the soil is chernozemic and has a colour that varies from light brown to black.
 The soil is neutral to slightly alkaline, and it has a texture that is medium to moderately fine.
 Where the plants have been removed or replaced by invasive species, there is more erosion.
 As a result of the seasonal variability, there is significant erosion that occurs from the snowmelt each spring.
 The effects are intensified where there is little ground cover present.
 There is also more sediment deposited where agriculture has taken place because the disruption of the land has accelerated the erosion of the soil.
 14,000 years ago the last ice age retreated, forming the Qu'Appelle Valley and leaving many glacial deposits and evidence in the soil.
 The municipality of Fort Qu'Appelle sits on alluvial deposits that consists of silt, sand, clay, gravel, and other organic material deposited by the glacier.
 In some parts of the valley, the deposits are 273 m thick.

 Water management within the Qu'Appelle

 Watershed plans

 Each watershed has its own water resources protection plan.
-The lower Qu'Appelle watershed plan is available here and the upper Qu'Appelle plan here.
 In the spring of 2009, planning staff from the Water Security Agency (WSA) invited stakeholders in the Lower Qu'Appelle River Watershed to participate in watershed planning.
 These stakeholders, representing various organizations within the watershed, formed two watershed advisory committees (WAC): the Eastern and Western Lower Qu'Appelle River WACs.
 The committees discuss aquifer protection, lake and river water management, and governance and legislative requirements.